JulianWangHZ/Playwright-BDD-E2E-Test/README.md

-# TransGlobal Web Automation Test Suite
+# Web Automation E2E Test Suite

 > 🌐 This guide is also available in [繁體中文](README.zh-TW.md).

-An enterprise-grade end-to-end testing framework engineered with **Playwright** and **pytest-bdd** to ensure quality and reliability of [TransGlobal](https://www.transglobalus.com/) web platform.
+An enterprise-grade end-to-end testing framework engineered with **Playwright** and **pytest-bdd** to ensure quality and reliability of web applications.
 Built on modern browser automation principles, this framework implements Page Object Model architecture with Behavior-Driven Development methodology, enabling maintainable, scalable, and robust test automation.
 The framework capitalizes on Playwright's intelligent auto-waiting mechanisms, eliminating flaky tests while providing seamless integration with Playwright MCP for accelerated test development and interactive debugging workflows.

 ---